 Documentation: IT professionals should thoroughly document every patch they install into a system.
 The documentation should cover all the other activities and is best performed alongside each other activity.
 If an organization decides not to install a patch, the documentation should include the rationale for that decision.
 This rationale is particularly important for patches designed to reduce a security vulnerability.
 In this case, staff should report what workaround adjustments, if any, were made to the environment to mitigate the vulnerability.
 In the interest of IT professionalism, it is good practice to forward documentation of anticipated side effects and any installation difficulties to the patch manufacturer.
 This information will permit the manufacturer to improve the company’s patch documentation.

 Trust ETTE for Professional Patch Management

-ETTE uses a rigorous process that addresses the important considerations for installing and managing patches to your organization’s IT systems and applications.
+ETTE uses a rigorous process that addresses the important considerations for patch management and installation to your organization’s IT systems and applications.
 Remember that the thorough process above must be repeated each time you consider a patch.
-For application-heavy or high security IT environments, the patch mangement process may occur weekly.
+For application-heavy or high-security IT environments, the patch management process may occur weekly.
 For major manufacturers such as Microsoft, ETTE has a process to carefully review ongoing technical bulletins.
 These bulletins come out with patches, but also just for recommended settings adjustments to optimize and secure network systems.
 With midsize firms that produce applications such as database and directory programs, ETTE provides enhanced patch management by applying experience gained throughout our client base, for the benefit of all.
 For boutique software providers, ETTE’s testing environment can uncover operating issues that these smaller firms often miss in the rush to develop a patch.
 Finally, ETTE can apply patch management principles on either an ad-hoc or ongoing basis for proprietary software and applications developed internally.
 Contact ETTE to find out more about how we do it, how we can help you.